partha-phd/motion-prediction-using-interpolation/README.md

 - Tensorflow 2.8

 ### Prepare Data
-- We use the publicly available highway data for the validation of our proposed model
+- We use the publicly available highway data for the validation of our proposed model.
-- Download the publicly available highD dataset from [this link](https://www.highd-dataset.com)
+- Download the publicly available highD dataset from [this link](https://www.highd-dataset.com).
-- Store the downloaded data with folder name "data" under the folder POG_DataGeneration
+- Store the downloaded data with folder name data/ under the folder [dataGeneration](dataGeneration/).
-- Run the script [generateData.m](POG_DataGeneration/generateData.m) to generate the augmented OGMs and the corresponding predicted OGMs
+- Run the script `generateData.m` to generate the augmented OGMs and the corresponding predicted OGMs based on the model based approach.

 ### Training
-- Our architecture comprises of two Variational AutoEncoders and set of Random Forests for the estimation of predicted OGMs
+- Our architecture comprises of two Variational AutoEncoders and set of Random Forests for the estimation of predicted OGMs.
-- Run the script [trainML.py](POG_Training/trainML.py) under the folder "POG_Training" to train the model on the generated training data
+- Run the script `python trainML.py` under the folder trainML/ to train the model on the generated training data.

-### Validation
-- Run the script [validateML.py](POG_Validation/validateML.py) under the folder "POG_Validation" to validate the model on the generated test data
+- Run the script `python validateML.py` under the folder trainML/ to validate the model on the generated test data.